 JIRA is a pure Java-based application and should run on any supported operating system, provided that the JDK / JRE requirements are satisfied.

 Virtual Machine (VM) environments have become a common way for system administrators to manage and deploy their IT systems.
 Many customers are successfully running their instances on VMware already.
 However, setting up an Enterprise Java application in a virtual environment requires proper configuration and tuning to maintain high performance.
-This document summarizes the most important practices on configuring and tuning VMware to work with a Java application like Jira: Virtualizing JIRA (JIRA on VMware).
+This document summarizes the most important practices on configuring and tuning VMware to work with a Java application like Jira: Run Jira server in a virtualized environment.